glic3rinu/spam-gear/README.md

 [php-spam-legacy](php-spam-legacy)
 ----------------------------------

-PHP <= 5.2 has no built-in support for logging scripts that send mail.
-However, mails sent through php scripts can still be logged by creating a wrapper around sendmail command.
+PHP <= 5.2 has no built-in support for logging PHP scripts that send email.
+However, this can be done by creating a wrapper around sendmail command.

 First create a `/usr/local/bin/phpsendmail` file with the following content
 ```bash